translate/pootle/docs/server/fabric_deployment.rst

 Preparing the remote server
 ---------------------------

-Before performing an automated deployment using Fabric you need to make sure the server where Pootle is going to be deployed has the required software installed.
+Before performing an automated deployment using Fabric, make sure the server where Pootle is going to be deployed has the required software.

 .. _fabric-deployment#installing-required-software-on-the-remote-server: